 Although these discrete numbers aren’t necessarily significant on their own, they helped us learn that there truly is a large base of SNAP-eligible customers who are already making regular food purchases from corner stores, and that these locations offer an ideal venue for the Double Up program.
 Our results suggest that corner stores offer the potential for Double Up to reach more of their target audience and promote longer-term behavior change among SNAP customers, given enough time.

 Due to the overall demand, UpDIG is now expanding our mini-food hub in one of these corner stores, taking advantage of the shop’s excess cold storage to keep more produce on hand for both our wholesale and retail customers.
-On a similar basis, we hope to expand our corner store partnerships in the next year, along with extending Double Up Food Bucks to these partners, to bring healthy, fresh, Colorado-grown food to even more people in the Metro Denver area.
+On a similar basis, we hope to expand corner store partnerships in 2018, along with extending Double Up Food Bucks to these partners, to bring healthy, fresh, Colorado-grown food to even more people in the Metro Denver area.